Bora Ayhan

 Jun.
 2025 – Aug.
 2025

-Following a successful hackathon at the School of Mines, I was invited to intern at their Autonomy, Robotics, and Intelligent Algorithms (ARIA) Lab, under PI Prof. Kaveh Fathian, where I had the pleasure of spending the summer working alongside some of the most brilliant software students in high school and college alike.
-Special thanks to Adriana Tan of Vanderbilt for photo credit.
+Following a successful hackathon at the School of Mines, I was invited to intern at their Autonomy, Robotics, and Intelligent Algorithms (ARIA) Lab, under PI Prof. Kaveh Fathian, where I had the privilege of spending the summer working alongside some of the most brilliant software students in high school and college alike.
+Special thanks to Adriana Tan of Vanderbilt, a fellow intern, for photo credit.

 - Implemented vision algorithms and SLAM systems using the Robot Operating System (ROS2) hosted on Docker.

-- Published open-source drivers and packages, alongside internal documentation for the Clearpath Robotics Husky®.
+- Published open-source drivers and packages, alongside internal documentation for the Boston Dynamics Spot® and the Clearpath Robotics Husky®.

 Low-cost flight computer and long-range radio system